haowern98/readme/README.md

 <ins>Implementation</ins>

 This flow takes in the conversation ID, `ConvoID` that was extracted in the `Parent Email Parsing Flow` and passes it to the `Child Flow - Get Email with ConvoID` child flow to locate the specific email.
+The flow then passes the output of `Child Flow - Get Email with ConvoID ` into the `Email Parsing Method` child flow to parse the email body content to retrieve necessary details.
+However just the `employeeCode` and `leaveApplicationNo` outputs of the `Child Flow - Get Email with ConvoID`

 A high-level overview of the `Child Flow - Leave Cancellation` is provided in the flowchart below.